divalentino/dash-regex-tester/README.md

 plotly
 ```

-Additionally the `stringr` package is required of R.
+Additionally, the `stringr` package is required for the R regexes to function properly.

 ## Usage